davide-andreoli/PantryManager/README.md

 - Data persistency --> this should be a given, but I'd like to implement the basic functionalities first and then focus on persistence
 - iCloud Sync
 - Food categories
-- Customize or add containers --> not designed for this from the start
+- Customize or add containers
 ### Known issues
+- Navigation title not apearing in all storage views